Gigi-Pons/Recursion/README.md

 Takes input from the user and swittches all 'a's entered with an 'x'

 ## mergeSort
-Merge sort algorithm uses recursion to sort in descending order array in main function
+Merge sort algorithm uses recursion to sort in descending order array in main function.

 ## quickSort
 Implemented the quick sort algorithm to arrange in ascending order an array of integers.